yumima/devstack-in-virtualbox/README.md

 3. Login to the VM at console
 4. Check both NIC eth0 and eth1 are up with addresses: ifconfig
 5. If not, bring up the interface and renew hdcp address:

 	$ sudo ifconfig <eth0|eth1> up
     $ sudo dhclient -v

-   After that, you should see these two interfaces with IP address as:
+   after which, you should see these two interfaces with IP address as:
    ![Screen Shot 2016-06-17 at 8.32.11 AM.png](https://github.com/yumima/devstack-in-virtualbox/blob/master/Screen Shot 2016-06-17 at 8.32.11 AM.png)
    ![Screen Shot 2016-06-17 at 8.32.03 AM.png](https://github.com/yumima/devstack-in-virtualbox/blob/master/Screen Shot 2016-06-17 at 8.32.03 AM.png)